Pylons/pyramid/docs/glossary.rst

-    :term:`URL dispatch` based on URL data; if it's found via traversal, it's usually a :term:`model` object that is part of an object graph; if it's found via :term:`URL dispatch`, it's a manufactured context object that contains security information.
+    :term:`URL dispatch` based on URL data; if it's found via traversal, it's usually a :term:`model` object that is part of an object graph; if it's found via :term:`URL dispatch`, it's a object manufacture on behalf of the route's "factory".
 A context becomes the subject of a :term:`view`, and typically has security information attached to it.
-See the :ref:`traversal_chapter` chapter and the
-    :ref:`urldispatch_chapter` chapter for more information about how a URL is resolved to a context.
+See the :ref:`traversal_chapter` chapter and the :ref:`urldispatch_chapter` chapter for more information about how a URL is resolved to a context.
   Application registry
-    A registry which maps model types to views, as well as performing other application-specific component registrations.
+    A registry of configuration information consulted by :mod:`repoze.bfg` while servicing an appliation.
+An application registry maps model types to views, as well as housing other application-specific component registrations.
 Every
-    :mod:`repoze.bfg` application has one (and only one) application registry, which is represented on disk by its ``configure.zcml`` file (and any other included .zcml files)
+    :mod:`repoze.bfg` application has one (and only one) application registry.
   Template
     A file with replaceable parts that is capable of representing some text, XML, or HTML when rendered.